-The Amazing Tracy Grilli Works for USMS
+The Amazing Tracy Grilli

 Tracy Grilli has been described as "simply delightful."
 Delightful yes, but she is far more than that.
 Currently, she is the USMS National Office Administrator, previously called the Executive Secretary of USMS.
 She took over for retiring Dorothy Donnelly on January 1, 1997 and has been going strong ever since.
 She said that one of her favorite duties is communicating with the many Masters swimmers from around the country.

 Tracy, mother of two, has been active in Masters swimming for the past 24 years and has attended the USMS National Convention since 1996.
 She has been a member of the New England Masters swim club (Granite State Penguins) since 1981.
 She is the coordinator for NEM relays at national meets and had also acted for many years as vice-president of meets.
 She currently volunteers as the Registrar for the New England LMSC.
 Her husband David Grilli is a past president of NEM and is also active in USMS previously serving as the Fitness Chair.

 Tracy has a Bachelor of Science degree in physical education from Slippery Rock State College.
 Professionally she worked for 15 years for the YMCA and YWCA working her way up the ladder to Interim Executive Director at the YWCA in Nashua, N.H., before taking the position with USMS.

 Tracy started competing at the age of six.
 Today, she normally swims four days per week averaging 3,000 yards per workout and cross trains with weights and aerobics.
 Her coach is her husband, David, who also competes and coaches a USA Swimming club.
 Her motivation to keep swimming is to exercise and try to improve her speed.